stuartellis/sve-personal-website/content/articles/task-runner.md

 ### Installing Task with Operating System Packages

-The Task project provide packages through [GitHub Releases](https://github.com/go-task/task/releases).
-These can be used on any operating system that supports the package format.
+The Task project provide packages for popular operating systems through [GitHub Releases](https://github.com/go-task/task/releases).
+These can be used on any operating system that supports one of the provided package formats.

 Some operating systems have packages for Task that are available through their own repositories.
 For example, these commands install Task: